emqx/cloud-docs/en_US/upgrade_policy.md

 # Upgrade Policy

-This page introduces the strategies for platform upgrades, EMQX deployment upgrades, and feature deprecation in EMQX Cloud.
+This page introduces the strategies for platform upgrades, EMQX deployment upgrades, and discontinued features in EMQX Cloud.

 ## Console Upgrades